donotWork/DLCV-project/README.md

 full paths for all of my directories related to my system.

-Training the RetinexNet code, for generating well lit images from low light images.

 Save all the codes in the main dir your system, and run the code.